jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 _Active employees by department and percentage of total_

 The Technology department by far made up the most of the company's active employees with 828 employees, over two-thirds of the entire company.
 At not even half the tally was Sales at 354 employees (29%), with HR being the smallest department at 4% with just 51 employees.

+Because the HR department is so small compared to the other two departments, it may be worthwhile to evaluate its structure and the workload of its employees, as staffing adjustments may be necessary.

+The Technology department might need to be examined to check whether or not managerial attention for each employee has decreased or is decreasing job satisfaction.

 ### Question #3: How does job satisfaction for employees compare with different tenure levels?